syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Add multiple ranges

 You can add multiple ranges for an axis.
-The below code sipper demonstrates adding 3 ranges in a Linear Gauge.
+The below code example demonstrates adding 3 ranges in a Linear Gauge.

 {% highlight dart %}